lamiaaselim/E-commerce-Platform/README.md

 - **Order History**: Maintain a log of order status changes.
 - **Payment Processing**: Record payment details and status.
 - **Shipping Management**: Store and update shipping details.

+---

+## Frontend Features

+- **Responsive Design**: A seamless user experience across devices.
+- **Custom Toast Notifications**: Feedback on actions like adding to cart or checkout success.
+- **Standalone Components**: Angular 18 components for modularity and reusability.
+- **Order Tracking**: View and monitor order status in real-time.
+- **Product Details**: Detailed product pages with image galleries, pricing, and descriptions.
+- **Cart Management**: Add, update, and remove items with ease.
+- **Secure Checkout**: Integration with backend for secure payment handling.

+---

 ## Getting Started (Backend)